worldbank/gld/Support/B - Country Survey Details/BRA/PNAD/Correspondence between PNAD industry classification and ISIC.md

 # Converting national system to international system

-For the years using CNAE 1980/1991 the information is first converted to CNAE-DOM 1.0 information, using the file [`Ind_Corresp_198090s`](utilities/Ind_Corresp_198090s.dta).
+For the years using CNAE 1980/1991 the information is first converted to CNAE-DOM 1.0 information, using the file [`Ind_Corresp_198090s.dta`](utilities/Ind_Corresp_198090s.dta).

 Then information in CNAE-Dom 1.0 is mapped to ISIC Revision 3.
 This last mapping is nearly perfect except for CNAE-Dom 1.0 category 53 – inexistent in ISIC – needing to be mapped to either 51 or 52.

-Table below shows which codes, which are mapped into sector 53 in step 1, are mapped into sector 51 in step 2.
-All the other codes in category 53 are mapped into 52.
+Table below shows which codes starting with `53` are mapped to ISIC Rev 3 code `51`.
+All other Brazilian codes starting with `53` are mapped to ISIC REv 3 code `52`.

 | Years          | Codes (original classification)                                                                |
 |----------------|------------------------------------------------------------------------------------------------|